junxit/us-congress-bills-111/bill.md

     >   - **(1)** *In general* For each incident investigated under this section, the Secretary shall promptly make available to all lessees and the public technical information about the causes and corrective actions taken.
     >   - **(2)** *Public database* All data and reports related to an incident described in paragraph (1) shall be maintained in a database that is available to the public.
     > - **(i)** *Inspection fee*
-    >   - **(1)** *In general* The Secretary shall collect a non-refundable inspection fee, which shall be deposited in the Ocean Energy Enforcement Fund established under paragraph (3), from the designated operator for facilities subject to inspection under subsection (c).
+    >   - **(1)** *In general* TheTo the extent necessary to fund the inspections described in this paragraph, the Secretary shall collect a non-refundable inspection fee, which shall be deposited in the Ocean Energy Enforcement Fund established under paragraph (3), from the designated operator for facilities subject to inspection under subsection (c).
     >   - **(2)** *Establishment* The Secretary shall establish, by rule, inspection fees—
     >     - **(A)** at an aggregate level equal to the amount necessary to offset the annual expenses of inspections of outer Continental Shelf facilities (including mobile offshore drilling units) by the Department of the Interior; and
     >     - **(B)** using a schedule that reflects the differences in complexity among the classes of facilities to be inspected.